ChrisOrgan/Covid_Analysis/README.md

               (*δ* = 0.87).
-            - Using the IQR method, with more relaxed criteria (lower than Q1 - 1.5 x IQR or higher than Q3 + 1.5 x IQR), we detect 24 outliers.
+            - Using the IQR method, with more relaxed criteria (lower than Q1 - 1.5 x IQR or higher than Q3 + 1.5 x IQR), we detect 24 potential outliers.
-                - There seem to be arguably obvious badly-aligned sequencing errors for Turkey/6224-Ankara1034, Malaysia/190300, and Australia/VIC753.
-                - For the genome with the longest total path length, USA/VA-DCLS-0083/2020, sites 21,162-21,270 are badly-aligned.
+                - After checking the MSA, there are nine sequences with likely sequencing/assembly artifacts or misalignment.
+                    - The nine sequences are: Australia/VIC753,
+                      Malaysia/190300, Scotland/EDB146, South_Africa/R02606,
+                      Turkey/6224-Ankara1034, USA/ID-UW-4100, USA/ID-UW-4462,
+                      USA/VA-DCLS-0083, USA/WA-UW-4130.
-            - Removing outliers does not change our results (*β* = 0.0000032 ± 0.000000017, *P* < 0.0001;
+            - Removing all 24 potential outliers does not change our results (*β* = 0.0000032 ± 0.000000017, *P* < 0.0001;
               *R<sup>2</sup>* = -11.65).
             - We still find little evidence for punctuated evolution when using